-(+) beneficial; (++) significantly beneficial; (-) adverse; (--) significantly adverse; (+-) some beneficial and some adverse effect
+(+) beneficial; (++) significantly beneficial; (-) adverse; (--) significantly adverse;

 2.10 Action 10: Improvements to Commercial Data Reporting

 Note: More than one preferred may be chosen.

 Alternative 1 (No Action).
 Retain existing data reporting systems for the commercial sector.

 Under this alternative, as recently implemented by Amendment 15B, a private recreational vessel that fishes in the exclusive economic zone (EEZ), if selected by NOAA Fisheries Service, is required to maintain and submit fishing records; requires a vessel that fishes in the EEZ, if selected by NOAA Fisheries Service, to carry an observer and install an electronic logbook (ELB) and/or video monitoring equipment provided by NOAA Fisheries Service.